-Posterior vitreous detachment is quite a mouthful.
-(And sounds a bit scary.)
+Posterior vitreous detachment is quite a mouthful (and sounds a bit scary).
 Fortunately, this eye condition usually won’t threaten your vision or require treatment.
 But it can sometimes signal a more serious, sight-threatening problem.
-So it’s best to be checked by an ophthalmologist right away.
+So it’s best to be checked by an ophthalmologist (a specialist who treats eyes) right away.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 How can you tell that your vitreous may have detached?
 By a sudden increase in floaters — those small, typically harmless shapes that drift across your field of vision as you move your eyes.

 “Vitreous detachments are pretty common,” says professor of ophthalmology at Cleveland Clinic Lerner College of Medicine Rishi P. Singh, MD.
 “When you see these new floaters, it’s best to have them evaluated and, specifically, to have a dilated eye examination performed by an ophthalmologist.”